ShirPanjshir/SP-500-Stock-Screener-and-Portfolio-Recommender/README.md

 Open datavisualization.py from the same folder/cd as your previous output files and click Run.
 The visuals generated are the raw images contained in the final report.
 These files, as generated for the report, are included in the /results folder.

 *******For legal reasons, author is not a licensed financial advisor and recommendations are made for entertainment purposes only******

+All code is the original work of author and is protected under the Apache 2.0 license.
+For questions or updates please contact Kyle W. Parker at kylewaynemba5000@gmail.com Many thanks and enjoy!
+-kwp